 SLU-Madrid provides visa documentation that includes an official letter of invitation and an official document stating specifics of the program of study and proof of non-deductible health insurance.
-Students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition for SLU-Madrid to issue your student visa documentation; this includes non-U.S. and non-European students who are online-only for fall semester and would like to come for face-to-face instruction the following semester.
+Students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition for SLU-Madrid to issue your student visa documentation; this includes non-U.S. and non-European students who are online-only and would like to come for face-to-face instruction the following semester.
 If your consulate is not open or processing student visas, we suggest deferring your enrollment by a semester.

 Traveling to Spain as a minor depends on two factors: your nationality and when you turn 18.